TIMELINE-Tracing the bird flu outbreak in N. American poultry flocks

-June 12 (Reuters) - The United States is facing its worst outbreak on record of avian influenza in poultry as three deadly strains have hit North American flocks since December.
-More than 47 million chickens and turkeys have been killed or will be culled, and U.S. egg prices are projected to set an annual record high because of the losses.
+May 12 (Reuters) - The United States is facing its worst outbreak on record of avian influenza as three deadly strains have hit North American poultry flocks since December, with the spread of infection picking up speed in the last few weeks.

-So far, highly pathogenic avian influenza (HPAI) has been confirmed in 21 U.S. states, either in commercial flocks, wild birds, or both.
-Four states have declared an emergency: Iowa, Minnesota, Nebraska and Wisconsin.
-The virus has also been confirmed in the Canadian provinces of British Columbia and Ontario.
+More than 32 million birds have been killed or are expected to be condemned, and three states - Wisconsin, Minnesota and Iowa - have declared a state of emergency.

+Exports, which totaled more than $6 billion last year, have been hit as buyers, including China and Mexico, slap bans on U.S. supplies.

 Dec.
 2, 2014 - The CFIA quarantines two turkey and chicken farms in Canada’s British Columbia province after an H5 type of avian influenza is detected there, later confirmed to be the H5N2 strain.